mfiebig/ansible-android-sdk/README.md

 Role Variables
 --------------

 `android_cmdlinetools_bootstrap_build` : [number] (required) The build number of the `cmdline-tools` package which should be downloaded as part of the bootstrap process.
-The build numbers can be found here: https://developer.android.com/studio#command-tools
+The build numbers can be found [here](https://developer.android.com/studio#command-line-tools-only)

 `android_cmdlinetools_bootstrap_checksum` : [string] (required) The checksum associated with the build version of the `cmdline-tools` package that will be used as part of the bootstrap process.
-The checksums can be found here: https://developer.android.com/studio#command-tools
+The checksums can be found [here](https://developer.android.com/studio#command-line-tools-only)

 `android_adb_to_path` : [boolean] Indicates if the `adb` binary should be added to the global path (default: `false`).